 2. Adjourn your case to another date and order you to attend court, or

-Contrary to what police might say, not showing up to court can send a signal to the Magistrate that you are not taking the case seriously and haven’t taken steps to ensure there is no re-occurrence.
+Contrary to what police might say, failing to attend court can send a signal to the Magistrate that you are not taking your case seriously and haven’t made steps to ensure there is no re-occurrence.

-This can increase the chance of getting a harsh penalty.
+This can increase the likelihood of having a criminal conviction recorded against your name.

-On the other hand, if you take the rights steps in the lead-up to your court date and face the court personally, you are often more likely to get a reduced penalty or avoid a criminal record altogether.
+On the other hand, if you take the rights steps in the lead-up to your court date and face the court personally, you may be more likely to get a reduced penalty or avoid a criminal record altogether.

 Depending on the nature of the case, those steps might include:

-Completing a Traffic Offender Program, for traffic offences such as drink driving,
+- Completing a Traffic Offender Program, for traffic offences such as drink driving, and/or

-Many people ask us about getting a ‘section 10’.
+Many people ask us about getting a ‘non conviction order’.

-The most common form of section 10 comes with a good behaviour bond – which is, funnily enough, known as a ‘section 10 bond (now conditional release order without conviction)’.
+The most common form of non conviction order come with a good behaviour bond – which is known as a ‘section 10 bond (now conditional release order without conviction)’.

-But if you don’t show up to court, you will not be able to get a section 10 bond because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.
+But if you don’t show up to court, you will not be eligible for a non conviction order because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.

-This is another reason why you should always show up to court rather than send a WNP.
+This is a good reason why you should always show up to court rather than send a WNP.